 FILM - Film accepted only with prior approval from Editor.
 Formats: .mov .wav .mp4 .avi (ask about links)

-DIGITAL - The recent growth of popularity in digital cameras creates both problems and opportunities for photographers.
-The biggest "problem" occurs when images are captured at a resolution too low to be useful in print publications.
-In order for a digital photograph to be properly rendered in a printed magazine, the image should be captured at 3-megapixel resolution or better.
+DIGITAL - In order for a digital photograph to be properly rendered in a printed magazine, the image should be captured at 3-megapixel resolution or better.
 The basic rule for digital photography is the higher the resolution, the more useful the image.
 Please use the highest resolution setting on the camera when taking the pictures, and the lowest compression setting.
-Digital pictures can be provided on Zip disk, CD-ROM, or uploaded directly to the USHPA contributors FTP upload site.
+Digital pictures can be uploaded directly to the USHPA contributors FTP upload site.

 All photographs must include the name of the photographer and any recognizable people within the photos.
-The information sent with the photos should also include the location of the image, the subject's information (name, site, event, etc.), and if possible the specifics of the media used (such as film type, camera type, special set-ups and so on).
-Please make sure that data-back cameras are set to no-date mode.
+The information sent with the photos should also include the location of the image, the subject's information (name, site, event, etc.), and if possible the specifics of the media used (camera type, special set-ups and so on).

 Questions should be directed to [email protected]

 Submit articles and photos through the Editorial Dropbox